 When you create emotional connections with customers, you’re more likely to see loyalty and high retention rates, which leads to increased revenue.

 Packaging is the first element buyers see when interacting with your products.
-Not only does it protect your products during transportation, but it also improves customer experience.
+Not only does it protect your products during transportation, but it also improves the customer experience.

 Althea, a Korea-based beauty store includes free product samples in their packages.
 This way, people can try sample products while receiving their orders.
 For instance, the package below arrived with a mini bunting kit, do-it-yourself (DIY) birthday stickers, and a 10% off coupon for the customer’s next purchase.